Gabriel Cleur: Career

 Cleur made his professional debut for Virtus Entella in the Serie B as a late substitute in the final round of the 2016–17 season.
 He signed a new contract with Entella in September 2017, extending to 2021.

 In January 2018, Cleur moved on a six-month loan to Serie C side Robur Siena.

 On 26 June 2019, he joined Alessandria on loan.

 In June 2022, it was confirmed that Cleur would leave Virtus Entella to join A-League Men side Western Sydney Wanderers.

+Personal life

+Cleur was born in Australia and is of Anglo-Indian and Italian descent.